galactic-src/morse/README.md

 # Bletchley Park - Morse Code Signs

-I recently went to the [Bletchley Park Museum](https://bletchleypark.org.uk/) and noticed several signs with some kind of morse code looking patterns.
+We recently went to the [Bletchley Park Museum](https://bletchleypark.org.uk/) on a work trip, and noticed several signs with some kind of morse code looking patterns.
 However, the dots and dashes didn't have spaces between, so you couldn't really interpret it.

 ![Veterans' stories sign at Bletchley Park](readmeMedia/bletchley3.jpg?raw=true "Title")